stefanuddenberg/python_for_bcs/psyc_496_syllabus.md

 Each week we will be spending a considerable portion of our lab time working on various lab exercises.
 Each lab assignment is one of the final sections of each chapter in the textbook.
 Lab assignments should be turned in each week on the course website.
-Labs are due each week on Monday at 5pm.
-They can be turned in by Tuesday at 5pm for a 20% deduction.
-After Tuesday at 5pm, they will not be accepted unless you have made prior arrangements.
+Labs are due each week on Monday at 11:59pm.
+They can be turned in by Tuesday at 11:59pm for a 20% deduction.
+After Tuesday at 11:59pm, they will not be accepted unless you have made prior arrangements.

 ### Homework — 20%

 There are four homework assignments throughout the semester, about every three weeks.
 The homework assignments involve creating a single, more complex Python program that achieves some BCOG-related goals.
 Homework assignments should be turned in each week on the course website.
-These homework assignments are due on a Monday at 5pm, and 10% is deducted for each day they are late.
+These homework assignments are due on a Wednesday at 11:59pm, and 10% is deducted for each day they are late.

 ### Final Project & Final Paper — 40%